Digital marketing for small businesses: starter guide

 How long does it take to see results from digital marketing?

-Paid advertising can drive traffic within days.
-SEO and content marketing typically take three to six months to show meaningful results.
-Consistency matters more than speed.
+Paid advertising can drive traffic within days, while SEO and content marketing typically take three to six months to show meaningful results.
+The timeline depends on your industry, competition, and how consistently you publish and optimize.
+Patience and regular measurement are more reliable than quick fixes.

 Do I need to be on every social media platform?